-Message from FRO's director, Dr. Jeff Kavanaugh
+Message from FRO's Director, Dr. Martyn Unsworth

 Get your Daily Field Safety Log Book for this upcoming field season from the Field Research Office

 The Daily Field Safety Log Books ease the task of identifying, controlling, and documenting hazards encountered by field researchers.
 If you require a book, please request one online.

 Advisories and Public Safety in the Field

 How to keep safe in the field?
 Prepare in advance by knowing about road closures, weather alerts, bear warnings, etc. and plan accordingly.
 Visit these great sources of information:

 Alberta Emergency Alerts

 Alberta Road Closures

 Alberta Parks Advisories (includes road closures and bear warnings within the parks)